swapnull-in/Android-Hand-Drawing/README.md

 Path & paint object is stored are maintained in a ArrayList.
 Eraser is achieved by changing paint object color property to white.

 Different colors of lines can be achieved by changing paint object color property.

+User can draw on image selected from camera or gallery.

+Drawing can be shared on social media.